 Children with compromised respiratory function

 Tramadol is not recommended for use in children in whom respiratory function might be compromised including neuromuscular disorders, severe cardiac or respiratory conditions, upper respiratory or lung infections, multiple trauma or extensive surgical procedures.
 These factors may worsen symptoms of opioid toxicity.

-Concurrent administration of tramadol with drugs that depress the CNS may lead to an increased risk of respiratory depression, profound sedation, coma and death.
+The concomitant use of opioids with sedative medicines such as benzodiazepines or related drugs increases the risk of sedation, respiratory depression, coma and death because of additive CNS depressant effect.
+The dose and duration of concomitant use should be limited (see section 4.4).
 Drugs which depress the CNS include but are not limited to: other opioids (including antitussives and substitution therapy), anxiolytics, hypnotics and sedatives (including benzodiazepines), antipsychotics, antidepressants, phenothiazines, barbiturates and alcohol.